Apply for ESRC Studentships here - application deadline 20 Jan 2020.

-Apply for fully funded Ph.D studentships here – application deadline 12 Feb 2016.
+Apply for UEA Social Science Faculty studentships here – application deadline 20 Jan 2020.

 PhD candidates are expected to undertake advanced, independent research on topics related to the Research Groups and staff in the School.
 Applicants are strongly encouraged to consult the research expertise and interests page to find a suitable primary supervisor for their area of research.
 All research students will be allocated a team of supervisors to guide them through the programme of independent study.
-In addition to supervisory support towards independent study on your thesis, there are a series of faculty supported advanced doctoral training programmes and personal and professional development (PPD) courses that will also be available as part of your studies.
+In addition to supervisory support towards independent study on your thesis, you will benefit from cutting-edge, faculty supported advanced doctoral training, as well as personal and professional development (PPD) courses.

 Make your application through our online application process.
-If you wish to speak to someone about your application, please contact the PGR Admissions Director – Prof. Anna Robinson-Pant or for general enquiries, contact the Postgraduate Research Admissions Office.
+If you wish to speak to someone about your application, please contact the PGR Admissions Director – Professor Anna Robinson-Pant or for general enquiries, contact the Postgraduate Research Admissions Office.
 The registration dates are: October, January, April and July.
 We strongly advise applicants to plan to join by October as the training and seminar programmes run from October - May each year.

-Self-funded PGR students who have their Ph.D/Ed.D based abstracts/papers accepted at any UK/Europe based conference are financially supported to attend such conferences (registration fees, travel and accommodation for example).
-Applications for such requests must be made to the school’s Research Director Yann Lebeau.
+Self-funded PGR students who have their PhD based abstracts/papers accepted at any UK/Europe-based conference can apply for financial support to attend such conferences (registration fees, travel and accommodation for example).
+Applications for such requests must be made to the School’s Research Director Yann Lebeau.
 In addition all PGR students in EDU can apply for support through the Faculty Training Fund.

 In addition, the School’s PGR students are eligible to be nominated (mainly by supervisors) for the Social Science Faculty PGR Prizes - currently offered to a) the best paper/conference proceeding authored by a PGR student; b) best teaching contribution; c) public engagement and d) the PGR who has made the best contribution to the PGR community (peer- nominated prize).